 Sonnett and NASA 12 Elite II (GA) played three years in the National League — capturing a division title in 2009-10 and finishing second in 2010-11.
 Sonnett continued on to the University of Virginia, where she garnered numerous honors, including 2014 College Cup Most Outstanding Defensive Player, 2015 ACC Defensive Player of the Year and 2015 ESPNW National Player of the Year.
 During her senior season at Virginia, Sonnett earned her first cap for the U.S. Women’s National Team and has been a regular contributor since that time — winning the 2019 FIFA Women’s World Cup with the U.S. At the 2016 NWSL Draft, Portland Thorns FC selected Sonnett with the No. 1 overall pick, and she has been a regular starter during Portland’s run as one of the most successful teams in the NWSL.

 Harrison played in the 2013-14 National League season with Manhattan SC PSG 96 (NY-E), as the New York side narrowly missed out on a top-two finish in the league.
-However, Manhattan later qualified for the 2014 National Championships and Harrison won the Golden Ball while helping his side claim the National title.
-He followed that up with a standout freshman season at Wake Forest, which saw him earn 2015 ACC Offensive Player of the Year and Freshman of the Year honors.
-His breakout year at Wake Forest led to Harrison being selected with the No. 1 overall pick in the 2016 MLS SuperDraft.
+Manhattan later qualified for the 2014 National Championships, and Harrison won the Golden Ball while helping his side claim the National title.
+Following a standout freshman season at Wake Forest that included ACC Offensive Player of the Year honors, Harrison was selected with the No. 1 overall pick in the 2016 MLS SuperDraft.
 After a move to Manchester City, Harrison — while on load to Leeds United — became the first National League alum to play in the Premier League and scored in his debut.